rkitover/vimpager/doc/vimpager.md

 vimpager works correctly with the native Windows gvim, just put it in your PATH and set the vimpager_use_gvim option as described above.

+# ENVIRONMENT

+You can specify the vimrc to use with the `VIMPAGER_RC` environment variable.